-Bitcoin software is open source, meaning that any user can download the software, modify it and then propose that the users and miners of bitcoin adopt the modification.
-When a modification is introduced and a substantial majority of users and miners consent to the modification, the change is implemented and the bitcoin network remains uninterrupted.
+ETH software is open source, meaning that any user can download the software, modify it and then propose that the users and miners of ETH adopt the modification.
+When a modification is introduced and a substantial majority of users and miners consent to the modification, the change is implemented and the Ethereum Network remains uninterrupted.
 However, if less than a substantial majority of users and miners consent to the proposed modification, and the modification is not compatible with the software prior to its modification, the result is a so-called "fork" of the network.
 In other words, two incompatible networks would then exist: (1) one network running the pre-modified software and (2) another network running the modified software.
-The effect of such a fork would be the existence of two versions of bitcoin running in parallel, yet lacking interchangeability.
+The effect of such a fork would be the existence of two versions of ETH running in parallel, yet lacking interchangeability.

-Forks occur for a variety of reasons and have occurred with bitcoin as well as other cryptocurrencies.
+Forks occur for a variety of reasons and have occurred with ETH as well as other cryptocurrencies.
 First, forks may occur after a significant security breach.
-For example, in 2016, a smart contract using the Ethereum network was hacked by an anonymous hacker, who syphoned approximately \$50 million worth of Ether held by the DAO, a distributed autonomous organization, into a segregated account.
+For example, in 2016, a smart contract using the Ethereum Network was hacked by an anonymous hacker, who syphoned approximately \$50 million worth of ETH held by the DAO, a distributed autonomous organization, into a segregated account.
 As a result of this event, most participants in the Ethereum ecosystem elected to adopt a proposed fork designed to effectively reverse the hack.
-However, a minority of users continued to develop the old blockchain, now referred to as "Ethereum Classic" with the digital asset on that blockchain now referred to as Classic Ether, or ETC. Classic Ether remains traded on several digital asset exchanges.
+However, a minority of users continued to develop the old blockchain, now referred to as "Ethereum Classic", with the digital asset on that blockchain now referred to as Classic Ether or ETC. Classic Ether remains traded on several digital asset exchanges.
 Second, forks could be introduced by an unintentional, unanticipated software flaw in the multiple versions of otherwise compatible software users run.
 Such a fork could adversely affect the digital asset's viability.
 It is possible, however, that a substantial number of users and miners could adopt an incompatible version of the digital asset while resisting community-led efforts to merge the two chains.
 This would result in a permanent fork, as in the case of Ether and Classic Ether, as detailed above.
-If a permanent fork were to occur, then the ETF could hold amounts of both bitcoin and the new alternative.
-As described below, the ETF will hold bitcoin, the new alternative, or both, based on the Subadvisor's sole discretion as to whether the new alternative is an appropriate medium for investment.
-The Subadvisor will retain full discretion as it relates to the handling of forks.
+If a permanent fork were to occur, then the ETF could hold amounts of both ETH and the new alternative.
+As described below, the ETF will hold ETH, the new alternative, or both, based on the Manager and the Subadvisor's sole discretion as to whether the new alternative is an appropriate medium for investment.

 Third, forks may occur as a result of disagreement among network participants as to whether a proposed modification to the network should be accepted.
-For example, in July 2017, bitcoin "forked" into bitcoin and a new digital asset, Bitcoin Cash, as a result of a several-year dispute over how to increase the rate of transactions that the bitcoin network can process.
+For example, in July 2017, bitcoin "forked" into bitcoin and a new digital asset, Bitcoin Cash, as a result of a several-year dispute over how to increase the rate of transactions that the Bitcoin Network can process.
 Since then, bitcoin has been forked several times to launch new digital assets, such as Bitcoin Gold, Bitcoin Silver and Bitcoin Diamond.